Wind at My Back: Honey Bailey

 Honey and Max Sutton marry.
 They live in the local hotel in a suite of small but comfortable rooms.
-Hub's bad behaviors seem to be level out and things quieten for the family.
+Hub's bad behaviour seem to be level out and things quiet for the family.
 Shortly after their marriage, Honey discovers she is pregnant, giving birth to Zach.
 Her joy quickly evaporates, though, when she is diagnosed with tuberculosis.
 She leaves for a sanatorium to recover and Max is forced to raise the four children.
 When she returns one year later, Honey finds that the children have grown and changed and that everyone in town is scared of her due to her illness.
 Slowly, she recovers her hair salon and tries to begin her life again.
 Soon, her life is back to normal.